apache/beam/playground/get_your_code.md

 To understand the reasons, read about
 [CORS (Cross-Origin Resource Sharing)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

-The most convenient hosting for snippets is your GitHub repository.
+Many people prefer to host their snippets in their GitHub repositories.
-GitHub is known to allow such access on direct links to raw file content.
+GitHub is known to allow cross-origin access on direct links to raw file content.

 ## Step 3.
 Create a link or embed